Intune management of Surface UEFI settings

 If the original DFCI profile has been deleted, you can remove policy settings by creating a new profile and then editing the settings, as appropriate.

-- Select Management > Configure > Refresh from Network.
+- Select Management > Configure > Refresh from Network and then choose Opt-out.